 The Gatcombe Park estate is famous in the horse and eventing world for hosting many of the sport's annual events.

-It’s the former home of the Festival of British Eventing, and Zara Tindall herself has often competed there.
-And Princess Anne has always been keen to make the estate work and earn money for itself, as she revealed on the BBC programme Countryfile lately.
-She explained, “It’s really nice to come back and just be yourself in an area like this.
-Being able to take on a place like this – for me, I’ve got to make it work.
-This is not something that comes free, this has got to pay it’s way, otherwise I can’t stay here.”
+It's the former home of the Festival of British Eventing, and Zara Tindall herself has often competed there.
+And Princess Anne has always been keen to make the estate work and earn money for itself, as she revealed on the BBC program Countryfile.
+She explained, "It's really nice to come back and just be yourself in an area like this.
+Being able to take on a place like this—for me, I’ve got to make it work.
+This is not something that comes free, this has got to pay its way, otherwise, I can’t stay here."

-The estate also hosts a lot of land for farming, a biannual craft fair, as well as the equestrian events – so it certainly pays for itself!
+The estate also hosts a lot of land for farming, a biannual craft fair, as well as equestrian events, so it certainly pays for itself.

 In fact, Princess Anne even shared a glimpse of the farm at Gatcombe on the Royal Family Instagram account.

 Taken as part of her guest editor role with Country Life, and to mark her 70th birthday, the pictures allows royal fans to see Anne's gorgeously green farmland and her beautiful horses.

 The price of the home when it was bought in the 70s was not disclosed, but it was reported to have been bought for around £500,000 - £750,000.
 However, it's likely that the home, with its extensive grounds, is worth much more now!